-Personal pronouns are the set of pronouns a person wants others to use when talking to or about them.
 Understanding there is a difference between a person's sex, gender identity, and gender expressions makes the use of pronouns important.
+Pronouns are the words taking the place of the noun used to describe a person, in the way a person wants others to use when talking to or about them.
 Asking someone "What pronouns do you use?" is a great way to hospitably see, name, and care for LGBTQIA+ people.

 Here are a few helpful ways to use pronouns

 - Ask people what their pronouns are when you meet them.
-“I want to make sure I am using the proper pronouns for you, which pronoun do you use?”
+“I want to make sure I am using the proper pronouns for you, which pronouns do you use?”

 - Add them to the signature of your emails.